 In the last few years, the average scores of our senior boarders have been well above the average of our day students.
-In three of the last four years, the dux of the College has been a boarder, and there have been many who have scored an ATAR of 90+.
+In four of the last five years, the dux of the College has been a boarder, and there have been many who have scored an ATAR of 90+.
 Boarders benefit from homework and study sessions supervised by staff and teachers.
-We hold regular seminars for boarders on topics such as essay writing, exam technique and time management.
-From 2016, the tutoring team will consist solely of our teaching staff.
+From 2018, the tutoring team will consist solely of our teaching staff.

 How is study structured?

-On weekday evenings, boarders study before and after dinner.
+On weekday evenings, boarders study before (optional) and after dinner.
 These sessions are supervised by residential staff, and boarders work at the desks in their bedrooms or, with permission, do group work in the main common area of each house.
-Once the Community Hub is opened in 2016, boarders will have access to its resources and library during after-dinner study.

 Time allocated for study depends on each student’s year level.
-Those in years 7-9 generally have two 45 minute sessions each evening.
+Those in years 7-8 generally have one 60 minute session each evening.
 Senior students have two hours minimum study each evening with an option for later, private study as needed.

 What are the meals like?